Annual Education Conference 2014

 Note: In recent years we have had a very high response rate of quality programming proposals through our RFP process.
 For the 2014 conference, almost one half of the proposals received were accepted.
 We therefore encourage you to review these guidelines carefully to ensure your proposal is a serious contender.

 Requirements for Speakers

-- All speakers must commit to the presentation of a program at designated times during the conference, from April 9-12, 2014 in Seattle, Washington.
+- All speakers must commit to the presentation of a program at designated times during the conference, from April 22-25, 2015 in Chicago, Illinois.

 - Speakers should grant permission for hard copy and online distribution of supplemental resource materials.

 - If you wish to distribute copyrighted information in your supplemental resource materials, it is your responsibility to obtain the necessary permission.
 Such materials will be distributed only if they are submitted with the publisher’s written permission attached.